Mixed martial arts: Technical knockout (TKO)

 Doctor stoppage/cut: The referee will call for a time out if a fighter's ability to continue is in question as a result of apparent injuries, such as a large cut.
 The ring doctor will inspect the fighter and stop the match if the fighter is deemed unable to continue safely, rendering the opponent the winner.
 However, if the match is stopped as a result of an injury from illegal actions by the opponent, either a disqualification or no contest will be issued instead.

 Corner stoppage: A fighter's corner may announce defeat on the fighter's behalf by throwing in the towel during the match in progress or between rounds.
 This is normally done when a fighter is being beaten to the point where it is dangerous and unnecessary to continue.
 In some cases, the fighter may be injured.

-Retirement: A fighter is so dazed or exhausted that he/she cannot physically continue fighting.
+Retirement: A fighter is so dazed or exhausted that they cannot physically continue fighting.
 Usually occurs between rounds.